-Human Rights: Human Rights Training
+Human Rights: Human Rights Training Supply Chain Management: Initiatives for Employees

 Mitsui & Co.'s Stakeholders

 Mitsui & Co. places emphasis on interacting with and having dialogue with society.
 For this reason, we closely assess the effects of our diverse and global business activities on society and identify and acknowledge stakeholders of particular interest.